ByteWelder/Spork/README.md

 # Spork

-Spork is an extensible Java library for dependency injection.
+Spork is an extensible Java library for field binding.

 ## Installation